doocs/leetcode/solution/1300-1399/1341.Movie Rating/README_EN.md

 | 3           | 1            | 3            | 2020-02-22  |
 | 3           | 2            | 4            | 2020-02-25  |
 +-------------+--------------+--------------+-------------+

-Result table:
+<strong>Output:</strong>
 +--------------+
 | results      |
 +--------------+
 | Daniel       |
 | Frozen 2     |
 +--------------+
+<strong>Explanation:</strong>

-Daniel and Monica have rated 3 movies (&quot;Avengers&quot;, &quot;Frozen 2&quot; and &quot;Joker&quot;) but Daniel is&nbsp;smaller lexicographically.
+Daniel and Monica have rated 3 movies (&quot;Avengers&quot;, &quot;Frozen 2&quot; and &quot;Joker&quot;) but Daniel is smaller lexicographically.
-Frozen 2 and Joker have a rating average of 3.5 in February but Frozen 2 is&nbsp;smaller lexicographically.
+Frozen 2 and Joker have a rating average of 3.5 in February but Frozen 2 is smaller lexicographically.
 </pre>

 ## Solutions